The Life of a Yellowstone Winterkeeper

 “Solitude is good, but the separation (from family and friends) can get to you,” he says.

-When Keys first arrived in Yellowstone his intent was to stay a single summer.
-That was six years ago.
-Still, he’s got nothing on two fellow winterkeepers, Steven Fuller and Dale Fowler, who have each maintained their posts for 40+ years.
+When Keys first arrived in Yellowstone, his intent was to stay a single summer and he ended up staying almost seven years, including three winters of solitude at Lake.
+Still, he’s got nothing on Steven Fuller who has maintained his post for 50+ years!

 Impacts of Climate Change